 Power and racism

 We’ve taken a look at how history and institutions add to racial disadvantages.
 But the most important way these two things work together is by creating an imbalance of power based on race.
-This is why a black person can use the n-word, or why Asians can make jokes about their own race.
+This is why a black person can use the n-word, or why Asian people can make jokes about their own race.
 There is no imbalance of power in that exchange.
 But when a dominant race uses certain language or makes stereotypical jokes about another race that lacks the same historical and institutional power, this is called ‘racism’.